Publication of Regulatory Actions

 “Superintendent” means the Superintendent of Financial Institutions, the Superintendent of Real Estate, and/or the Superintendent of Pensions, as applicable, or their respective delegates.

-“Third Party” means a person that is not the subject of the relevant Regulatory Action but does not include a BCFSA-regulated entity that employed or engaged a person that is the subject of the relevant Regulatory Action at the time of the conduct in question.
+“Third Party” means a person that is not the subject of the relevant Regulatory Action, including a Third Party Participant, but not including a BCFSA-regulated entity that employed or engaged a person that is the subject of the relevant Regulatory Action at the time of the conduct in question.

 4. General